Four questions to ask before starting a big data initiative

 Can You Easily Measure ROI on Big Data Initiatives?

-While some vendors may claim immediate ROI on big data, you will need to identify the different aspects of the data they have access to and what value it will provide to your organisation.
+While some vendors may claim immediate ROI on big data, you will need to identify the different aspects of the data they have access to and what value it will provide to your organization.

 In most ROI scenarios, you must tie a cost-benefit analysis to the proposed project.
 In the case of a big data initiative, there are typically several non-measureable aspects.
 Since you're looking at large volumes of data with the intent to discover insights into potential changes to business processes, it's hard to predict the value of what can be discovered.